Brendan99LL/python-challenge/README.md

 References:

+I would like to acknowledge the assistance of Sbu and Yolanda for their valuable help during the completion of this challenge.
+Their guidance and support were instrumental in helping me understand the concepts better and complete the task successfully.

 [GitHub Repository](https://git.bootcampcontent.com/Columbia-University/CU-VIRT-DATA-PT-04-2024-U-LOLC.git) - Provided guidance on handling data preprocessing and planning of script

 [Xpert Learning Assitant](https://bootcampspot.instructure.com/courses/5580/external_tools/313) - Provided guidance on handling data preprocessing and helping debug codes